Jess-De-Savage/Hello-World-/README.md

 ``"It's only hubris if I fail." --Julius Cesar``

-I have always loved an adventure.
+I always love an adventure.
 Scary or uncertain as they may be.
  For now, it is a smoll world here :earth_americas:
  Over time, with effort it shall grow. :hammer_and_wrench: